 - For loans first disbursed on or before December 31, 2007, by 1.25%.

-As long as LPP holds the loan, UHEAA will reduce the interest rate charged to borrowers on Federal Consolidation loans as determined by the date of first disbursement: (please note that UHEAA indefinitely suspended originating Federal Consolidation loans effective September 1, 2008):
+UHEAA will reduce the interest rate charged to borrowers on Federal Consolidation loans that are guaranteed and owned by UHEAA as determined by the date of first disbursement and UHEAA's ability to continue providing the benefit to borrower.
+The interest rate is currently being reduced as follows: (please note that UHEAA indefinitely suspended originating Federal Consolidation loans effective September 1, 2008):

 - For loans disbursed on or after January 1, 2008 and before April 30, 2008, UHEAA will reduce the interest rate by 0.25%.

 - For loans first disbursed on or after May 1, 2006 and before December 31, 2007, UHEAA will reduce the interest rate by 0.50%.

 - For loans disbursed on or before April 30, 2006, UHEAA will reduce the interest rate by 1.25%.

 - These benefit(s) are active during any period in which the borrower makes payments automatically from a checking or savings account through UHEAA’s Automatic Payment Benefit program, subject to the following: - In order to qualify for the Automatic Payment Benefit, all of a borrower's loans serviced by UHEAA must be set up for automated payments.

 - Loans that are in repayment status qualify for the Automatic Payment Benefit after the account is set up for automatic payments from a checking or savings account.
 Loans in deferment, forbearance or grace status are not eligible for the Automatic Payment Benefit.
 An Automatic Payment Benefit application received for a loan in deferment, forbearance or grace status will be processed once the loan enters repayment.